-BILL AUTHOR STATUS Summary TASK FORCE POSITION SB 775 Wieckowski Amended May 1, 2017 Senate Committee on Environmental Quality Existing Law: AB 32 authorizes CARB to include use of market-based compliance mechanisms.
+BILL AUTHOR STATUS Summary TASK FORCE POSITION SB 775 Wieckowski Amended May 1, 2017 Senate Committee on Environmental Quality, 2-year bill Existing Law: AB 32 authorizes CARB to include use of market-based compliance mechanisms.
 Existing law prohibits a state agency from linking a market-based compliance mechanism with any other state, province, or country unless the state agency notifies the Governor.
 AB 32 and SB 32, require CARB to approve a statewide GHG emissions limit equivalent to the statewide GHG emissions level in 1990 to be achieved by 2020 and to ensure that statewide GHG emissions are reduced to at least 40% below the 1990 level by 2030.
-Proposed Law: This bill would require CARB to adopt a regulation establishing as a market- based compliance mechanism a market-based program of emissions limits, applicable on and after January 1, 2021, for covered entities.
+Proposed Law: This bill would require CARB to adopt a regulation establishing as a market-based compliance mechanism a market-based program of emissions limits, applicable on and after January 1, 2021, for covered entities.
 The bill would require the program to set an initial minimum reserve price of \$20 per allowance, and an initial auction offer price of \$30 per allowance when auctioning allowances.
-The bill would require the program to increase the minimum reserve price each quarter by \$1.25 plus any increase in the Consumer Price Index, and the auction offer price each quarter by \$2.50 plus any increase in the Consumer Price Index.
-This bill would establish the California Climate Infrastructure Fund, the California Climate Dividend Fund, and the California Climate and Clean Energy Research Fund in the State Treasury.
+The bill would require the program to increase the minimum reserve price each quarter by \$2.50 plus any increase in the Consumer Price Index.
+This bill would establish the California Climate and Clean Energy Research Fund in the State Treasury.
 The bill would require FTB, in consultation with the Climate Dividend Access Board, which the bill would establish, to develop and implement a program to deliver quarterly per capita dividends to all residents of the state that would maximize the ease with which residents of the state may enroll in the program.
-SB 780 Wiener Amended April 4, 2017 Senate Committee on Appropriations Existing Law: Previous Law required the Department of Water Resources to develop a model local water efficient landscape ordinance by January 1, 1992, and the Water Conservation in Landscaping Act, which is part of the Planning and Zoning Law, requires the department to update the model ordinance.
+SB 780 Wiener Amended April 4, 2017 Senate Committee on Appropriations, 2-year bill Existing Law: Previous Law required the Department of Water Resources to develop a model local water efficient landscape ordinance by January 1, 1992, and the Water Conservation in Landscaping Act, which is part of the Planning and Zoning Law, requires the department to update the model ordinance.
 Proposed Law: This bill, among other things, would authorize CalRecycle to promote the application of compost in urban areas of the state to assist with projects that follow the watershed approach to landscaping and to develop and implement pilot projects that support the understanding and deployment of compost.
 Federal Legislation